Tarhata Kiram: Political career

 Kiram remained active in political affairs throughout the American occupation of the Philippines.
 In 1927 she joined Senator Hadji Butu Rasul in rejecting an attempt to exclude the Sulu archipelago from being considered part of Mindanao.

 In July 1958, Kiram met with President Carlos P. Garcia to discuss the poverty and unrest in Sulu.
 Meeting notes reveal the decision to abandon the iron fist methods unsuccessfully attempted by the previous American and Spanish colonial powers.
 Parties agreed to a soft power approach using the influence of Kiram and the sultans, datus, and imams to promote the peace, including the regulation of unlicensed firearms.

 In an October 9, 1960 speech to the University of Chicago Alumni Association, Philippine Secretary of National Defense Alejo S. Santos mentioned Tarhata Kiram in his plea for help with the economic development of Sulu.
 Santos said:In passing, it is fitting to mention at this juncture the magnificent efforts of a refined lady in Sulu who is obsessed with an ambition to improve the lot of the Muslim people.
 She is aware of the appalling conditions of poverty, ignorance, and economic stagnation which are plaguing the Sulu archipelago.
 She knows how neglect, indifference, apathy, and civic ineptitude have spawned and continue to provide fertile grounds for her own people to be misunderstood.
 At this very moment I can envision the frail and delicate frame of Princess Tarhata Kiram determinedly fighting with a stout heart her battle against so many odds.
 Kiram attempted to run for the Philippine Senate in 1969, but the Nacionalista Party rejected her candidacy.
 The move signaled a continued lack of interest in prioritizing Filipino Muslim issues and representation.

 In the mid-1970s, she was appointed member of the AFP Southwest Command (SOWESCOM) Advisory Council, and later served as consultant on Islamic affairs in the Office of the Regional Commissioner for Region IX under Rear Admiral Romulo Espaldon.

 Personal life

 Kiram re-married twice.
 Her first husband was Datu Buyungan.
-Her second husband was Francisco Salvador, a Christian Lawyer/Engineer/Accountant from Dalaguete, Cebu.
+Her second husband was Francisco Salvador, a Christian lawyer, engineer, and accountant from Dalaguete, Cebu.
 Her children were Puti Denchurain and Datu Agham Kiram.

 She also composed music.
 One of her most famous songs was "Jolo Farewell."

 Death and posthumous honors

-Princess Tarhata died of heart failure on May 23, 1979 at Veterans Memorial Hospital in Quezon City.
+Princess Tarhata Kiram died of heart failure on May 23, 1979 at Veterans Memorial Hospital in Quezon City.

 In 1984, the National Historical Institute erected a marker in her hometown, Jolo, to honor Kiram’s lifelong dedication to fighting for the interests of Muslim Filipinos.
 In the same year, the Philippine government printed her portrait on the 3 peso stamp.